Welcome to T'Chanalquay Film Productions

 We are meant to be spirit beings on this earth.
 We are just passing through this life – while here, we are meant to learn from each other.
 We need to be a blessing to all others and to give them a chance.

 Denying one's culture is very sad.
 I don’t ever want to hurt my culture.
 I also want to embrace others’ cultures.
-Aboriginal communities are in a time of transition and storytellers can guide and nurture dialogue both within the community and with a broader audience.
-Many pressing issues such as conservation, mining and oil extraction, health issues, etc. are important to Aboriginal people, but all too often our views are overlooked or dismissed.
+Indigenous communities are in a time of transition and storytellers can guide and nurture dialogue both within the community and with a broader audience.
+Many pressing issues such as conservation, mining and oil extraction, health issues, etc. are important to Indigenous people, but all too often our views are overlooked or dismissed.
 Open communication requires finding the best in each other, instead of looking at the worst in each other.

 Respect is like a baby - when babies are small we have to humble our hearts to them through love.
 Cultural and traditional practices build respect and make us good people, even when others are not watching us.
 We learn to forgive and try new things.